AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Will a third-party claim affect my insurance?

 Yes, a third-party claim will affect your insurance.
 If the accident was your fault, your rates will go up.
-However, if the accident wasn’t your fault and your insurance company successfully files a third-party claim, your car insurance rates won’t go up.
+However, if the accident wasn’t your fault and your insurance company successfully files a third-party claim, your car insurance rates are less likely to go up.

 How does a third-party insurance claim work?